LET ME TELL YOU ABOUT ROSE MARSHALL...

 Welcome to the ghostroads.

-Sparrow Hill Road (May 2014, DAW) is the first volume in the story of Rose Marshall, who was the first victim of the man called Bobby Cross, although she was far from the last—and unlike most of them, she did not go easy into that good night.
+Sparrow Hill Road (May 2014, DAW) is the story of Rose Marshall, who was the first victim of the man called Bobby Cross, although she was far from the last—and unlike most of them, she did not go easy into that good night.
 Sixty years down the line, she's still kicking ass, taking names, and more than a little bit pissed off about the way that she died.
 You want a good little ghost who'll stay where she's put and only haunt the people who deserve it?
 Go to a sleepover.
 You want the real story of the American ghostroads?
 Come and have a word with Rose.

 THE ORIGINAL STORIES